epxzzy/Dead-Comedians-Resource-Expansion/README.md

 #### IMPORTANT NOTE
 	 While it is easy to think that you can just skip learning Java, as many have done.
-	 More often than not you will find yourself in a lot of trouble, not knowing what is going on in front of you especially if you have no prior coding experience.
+	 More often than not you will find yourself in a lot of trouble, not knowing what's going on in front of you especially if you have no prior coding experience.
 A solid understanding of the language also allows for you to create more optimised code and be able to both evolve faster on your journey and get into more difficult topics with a lot more ease.
 	 So do yourself a favour and don't cut corners, especially now, at the start!